-Unallowable costs are those that are deemed not necessary, reasonable, nor allocable to the award based on the Goal and Objectives of the ACP Outreach Grant Program.
+Unallowable costs are those that are deemed not necessary, reasonable, or allocable to the award based on the Goal and Objectives of the ACP Outreach Grant Program.
 Further, Federal Cost Principles prohibit certain activities when using grant funds because they are a form of federal financial assistance.
-Table 5 includes a list of unallowable costs is not intended to be all-inclusive.
+Table 2 includes a list of unallowable costs that is not intended to be all-inclusive.
 Consult the Federal Cost Principles for the complete explanation of allowable and unallowable costs.

-Table 5 - Unallowable Cost Categories
+Table 2 - Unallowable Cost Categories

 Category Description of Unallowable Costs Pre-award Costs incurred by the grant or subgrant recipient prior to the start date of the Costs period of performance.
 This includes costs to prepare and submit application.
 Exercises Used to evaluate program plans and procedures such as tabletop, functional, or full-scale.
-Equipment Tangible personal property, to include information technology systems, that exceeds \$5,000 per item.
-Any tangible personal property that is less than or equal to \$5,000 per item is allowable and should be included under the Supplies cost category.
+Equipment Tangible personal property, to include information technology systems, that exceeds \$5,000.
+Any tangible personal property that is less than or equal to \$5,000 is allowable and should be included under the Supplies cost category.
 See 2 CRF Part 200.1 for more information.
-Provider Internet Service Provider branded materials, to include broadband industry Branded groups such as trade associations, labeled outreach materials, gear or any Materials other promotional materials that could compromise neutrality of grant-funded outreach activities.
-Gifts & Gifts or incentives provided to consumers that could compromise grant and Incentives subgrant recipient's neutrality and improperly influence eligible households' choice of provider, or other gifts or incentives to encourage consumers to learn about, apply for, or enroll in the ACP.
+Provider Internet Service Provider branded materials, to include broadband industry Branded groups such as trade associations, labeled outreach materials, gear or any Materials other promotional materials that could compromise neutrality of grant-funded Gifts & outreach activities.
+Gifts or incentives provided to consumers that could compromise grant and Incentives subgrant recipient's neutrality and improperly influence eligible households' lifelitives choice of provider, or other gifts or incentives to encourage consumers to learn about, apply for, or enroll in the ACP.
+Note: gift cards and giveaways of any kind to consumers are unallowable.
+Using grant funds to purchase devices and/or tablets to supplement the cost of internet to ACP eligible households is also unallowable.
 Membership Membership fees and dues incurred by the grant recipient that are not Fees exclusively tied to event attendance to conduct ACP outreach activities.
 Intangible Property having no physical existence, such as trademarks, copyrights, Property patents and patent applications and property, such as loans, notes, other debt instruments, lease agreements, stock, and other types of property ownership.
-Real Property Purchase or acquisition of land, including land improvements, structures, and appurtenances thereto.

-Category Description of Unallowable Costs Construction & Any construction or renovation costs.
-Renovation Entertainment/ Entertainment, purchase of alcohol, or meals.
-Note: Light refreshments are Alcohol / allowed with prior FCC approval.
-Meals Collective Direct or indirect use of funds to support or oppose collective bargaining.
+Real Property Purchase or acquisition of land, including land improvements, structures, and G appurtenances thereto.
+Construction & Any construction or renovation costs.
+Renovation Entertainment/ Estationary and a fall-later and Cost for the factor and Alcohol / Entertainment, purchase of alcohol, or meals.
+Costs for light refreshments and Meals meals for recipient or sub-recipient, if applicable, staff meetings and similar day-to-day activities are not allowable.
+Light refreshments are only allowable Wicais during ACP outreach and/or enrollment events and must be reasonable and clearly defined in the detailed budget worksheet.
+Collective Direct or indirect use of funds to support or oppose collective bargaining.
 Bargaining Fines, Costs resulting from grant or subgrant recipient's violations of, or failure to Penalties, comply with, federal, state, tribal, local, or foreign laws and regulations.
 Damages Fundraising Costs of organized fundraising, including financial campaigns, and similar expenses incurred to raise capital or obtain contributions.
 General The general costs of government for states, local governments, and Indian Government Tribes.
 Costs Goods & Costs of goods or services for personal use.
 Services